33

 – einpoklum

-Apr 5, 2022 at 22:55
+Commented Apr 5, 2022 at 22:55

 • @einpoklum By supernova's take, being held accountable for those atrocities make surrender less attractive to individual Russian soldiers.
 On the Algerian war/Manchurian end, negotiations to end this conflict are made significantly harder for the Russian government: calls for Putin to be indicted for war crimes are likely to cause it to dig in its heels.
 Good either way, if you're a Russian officer with a maximalist nationalist bend.
 Conspiracy minded?
 Yes, I am not arguing for them, just listing the possibility.
-Apr 5, 2022 at 23:08
+Commented Apr 5, 2022 at 23:08

 • Sorry, I misspoke when I said "are you"; it should have been "is he".